Alone (2007 film): Plot

-One night, Wee goes to see Pim's mother who reveals that Pim is actually Ploy.
-In a flashback, Ploy strangles Pim out of jealousy after Pim demanded they be separated.
-But when Pim dies, Ploy suddenly snaps out of her rage and feels shocked at what she did.
-She screams for help from her mother, who is devastated over Pim's death and never speaks to Ploy again.
+One night, Wee goes to see Pim's mother, who reveals that Pim is actually Ploy.
+After Pim had demanded they be separated, Ploy strangled her out of jealousy, unintentionally killing her.
+But when Pim died, Ploy suddenly snapped out of her rage, shocked at what she did, and screamed for help from her mother, who was devastated by Pim's death and never spoke to her again.
 To save Ploy's life, doctors had to separate Pim's corpse from Ploy's body.
-Ploy assumed Pim's identity in order to be with Wee.
-It meant that all these years, Ploy was lying to Wee and it was actually Pim's ghost that was haunting her and Wee.
+Ploy assumed Pim's identity to get together with Wee, and it was Pim's ghost that was haunting him and her.
 Ploy's mother was fully aware of her actions as well but kept silent.
-Later, it is shown that Ploy killed her mother by disconnecting her oxygen pipe so she could not tell Wee the truth.
-Ploy had no idea that her mother had told Wee the truth beforehand.
+Later, Ploy kills her mother by disconnecting her oxygen pipe to stop her from telling Wee the truth, unaware that her mother had told Wee the truth beforehand.

-Wee confronts Ploy, and in a moment of guilt, she tells Wee the truth.
-Wee is disgusted and shocked at Ploy's actions and decides to leave her, but Ploy knocks him unconscious and takes Wee hostage.
-However, Wee escapes, and the ensuing fight with Ploy causes the house to catch fire.
+Wee confronts Ploy, and in a moment of guilt, she confesses.
+Shocked and disgusted at Ploy's actions, Wee decides to leave her, but Ploy knocks him unconscious and takes him hostage.
+However, Wee escapes, and the ensuing fight with Ploy breaks out, causing the house to catch fire.
 Wee throws a shelf on Ploy and escapes.
-Trapped underneath, Pim's ghost confronts and holds Ploy down, and as the burning debris rains down around them, Pim smiles and Ploy dies.
+Trapped underneath, Pim's ghost confronts and holds Ploy down, and as the burning debris rains down around them, Pim smiles, and Ploy dies.

 Wee visits the twins' grave and takes out Pim's necklace that he had given her as a gift when they were in the hospital.
 He places it on their tombstone.